VicFrolov/build-a-dapp-demo/README.md

 * NOTE: Please see code diff which specifies ETHEREUM_CHAIN_ID to be used as the `chainId` param inside of `useEnsName`

 Warning: Your mileage may vary depending on the wallet you are using.
 While we have enabled support for these 4 networks in our dapp leveraging wagmi, there is no guarantee that the wallet a user is using will support them!
 Try it out yourself.
-If you scan & sign with the retail Coinbase app, you'll notice that Ethereum and Polygon work fine, however testnet and Base will surface an error.
+If you scan & sign with the retail Coinbase app, you'll notice that Ethereum and Polygon work fine, however testnet will surface an error.

 Do not fear, as most wallets support the ability to add custom chains.
 They simply need some details: chainId, name, network, native currency, RPC urls, block chain explorer URLS and contracts.
 Click into the chains we've imported in the `wagmi/init.tsx` file to see their details.
 You can also take a look at the website [chainlist](https://chainlist.org/) which provides the necessary details for EVM compatible chains.